What Is the Leading Cause of Intersection Accidents in Arizona?

 Thinking about the possibility of a car accident isn't pleasant.
 Unfortunately, traffic accidents in Mesa, Chandler and Glendale are frequent.
 Accepting that an accident may happen whenever you're on the road can help you stay alert, careful and safe.

 Do you remember what the leading cause of intersection accidents is?
 Driver error is something you can prevent.
-At MDK Law Group, we hope you never have to experience a crash, but we’re by your side to help if you do.
+At Sargon Law Group, we hope you never have to experience a crash, but our Phoenix car accident lawyers are by your side to help if you do.
 Contact us to know what steps to take.